-Estimates of the working poor in the Philippines by the International Labor Organization (ILO) released in the SDG Global Indicators Database put women in the Philippines at an advantage over males: the proportion of females employed earning less than the international poverty line is lower than the corresponding proportion of male working who are poor.
+At the global level, estimates of the working poor have been made available by the International Labor Organization (ILO) not only in the ILO website but also through the SDG Global Indicators Database.
+Data for the Philippines on the working poor (Table 3) put women in the Philippines at an advantage over males: the proportion of females employed earning less than the international poverty line is lower than the corresponding proportion of male working who are poor.
 This advantage is across age groups, i.e., whether among the youth aged 15 to 24 years old, or among adults 25 and over.